-Finally, there are some instances in which a property is considered a certain class for reasons that have absolutely nothing to do with age, condition, or location.
-An example of this is when a Class C property has been poorly managed and, therefore, has a high vacancy, poor cash flow, and multiple pending evictions.
+For example, when a Class C property has been poorly managed.
+Therefore it has a high vacancy, poor cash flow, and multiple pending evictions.
 The property might otherwise be in the upper C or lower B-class range if not but for the poor property management.
-Installing a new property manager and improved processes may be all that is needed to stabilize the property.
+Sometimes all it takes to stabilize the property is installing a new property manager and improving processes.

 Pluses and Minuses of Property Classification

 The same is true for Class B, Class C, and Class D property.
-A value-add apartment investor, for example, might purchase a Class C- building with the intent to bring it to B+ standards.
+A value-add apartment investor might purchase a Class C- building with the intent to bring it to B+ standards.
 Again, whether a property warrants a plus or minus really depends on local comps and market standards.

 Final Thought on Class A, Class B, and Class C property

 We are a testament that “class” alone should not be the sole driver of how someone invests.
-The specific geography and market conditions should always be factored in.
+It’s also important to note that specific geography and market conditions should always be factored in.